Notice on third party links

 At Goldcorp, we are committed to making a positive difference in the communities and countries where we are located.
 We strive to improve local socio-economic circumstances through economic contributions, community involvement, community consultation, support of health and education, and the sponsorship of special events.
 We work in partnership with community bodies, government officials and other stakeholders to increase understanding of cultures, customs and values, and to encourage open, constructive dialogue and trust.

-At San Martin mine in Honduras (which is in the closure phase) we continue to support the local community with a range of social programs.
+At San Martin mine in Honduras (which is a closed site) we continue to support the local community with a range of social programs.
 In addition to benefits that include road maintenance, dust suppression systems, water supply and sewage systems, we have supported the building and maintenance of educational facilities and provided teachers for local elementary schools.
 Our scholarships have helped more than 145 local students attend elementary school, high school and graduate school.
 Click here to view San Martin's reclamation video.

 To support education in the Carrizalillo community, near the Los FIlos mine, we have undertaken a number of projects including: